Paul's Online Notes

 1. Multiply both sides by the LCD to clear out any fractions.

 2. Simplify both sides as much as possible.
-This will often mean clearing out parenthesis and the like.
+This will often mean clearing out parenthesis, canceling like terms, etc..

 3. Move all terms containing the variable we’re solving for to one side and all terms that don’t contain the variable to the opposite side.